-Oxford EMCRF reserves the right to suspend work on any project conducted in the facility should staff become concerned about participant or staff safety or research governance e.g. deliberate protocol violation or deviation or Oxford EMCRF processes and SOPs.
+The NIHR Oxford CRF reserves the right to suspend work on any project conducted in the facility should staff become concerned about participant or staff safety or research governance e.g. deliberate protocol violation or deviation of Oxford EMCRF processes and SOPs.